Cloud Disaster Recovery Survey 2023

 FAQ: How can I ensure my cloud data is secure?

+A major concern that we found among IT professionals was that they were unsure if their data would be stored within or outside the UK — which would dictate whether they were meeting crucial national compliance and security requirements.
 Where your cloud data is stored will depend entirely on which disaster recovery as a service (DraaS) provider you work with.
 All of Nexstor’s DR storage is hosted on enterprise-grade hardware in UK data centres, featuring state-of-the-art security measures provided by industry-leading vendors.
 As a hybrid-native organisation, we have a comprehensive understanding of the security landscape.
+To prevent cybercriminals or unwanted third parties from gaining access to your data, Nexstor also uses:

 • Advanced Firewall technology